Jicmou/dotfiles/README.md

 You need [stow](https://www.gnu.org/software/stow/stow.html) in order to configure the dotfiles

+## X11 keyboard configuration

+This small config file sets up my keyboard to a QWERTY-intl-altgr layout

+In order to make it work, simply copy the file `00-keyboard.conf` into `/etc/X11/xorg.conf.d/`

 ## X11 trackball configuration

 This small config file sets up my Kensington slimblade pro.
 The most important